 - Mokotowska 69 (Mokotowska 69): A classy wine bar & restaurant specializing in seafood & steak with a modern international twist.

-- Polska Różana (Chocimska 7): An elegant restaurant that’s one of the best for fine Polish dining in Warsaw.
+- Restauracja Różana (Chocimska 7): An elegant restaurant that’s one of the best for fine Polish dining in Warsaw.

-- Soul Kitchen (Nowogrodzka 18A): A Warsaw favourite on a mission to serve up the city’s best simple Polish soul food.
+- Soul Kitchen (Nowogrodzka 18A): A Warsaw favourite on a mission to serve up the city’s tastiest simple Polish soul food.